Northern Radiotherapy Network

 Through the online survey and focus groups, people told us that the videos should:

-We've filmed interviews with our clinical colleagues who will be providing information about research and clinical trials in the videos.
+We filmed interviews with our clinical colleagues to provide information about research and clinical trials in the videos.

 Dr Rachel Pearson is a Consultant Clinical Oncologist at Newcastle upon Tyne Hospitals and is the Network's Research Lead.